rbh546/JOIA-Data-Analysis/README.md

 The repository contains the scripts for the GUI tool for data visualization and saving high-pressure zones as time-series based on threshold defined by the user.
 Some of the functions were borrowed from work of Martin Richard, NRC, Canada.
 The data files are too large to upload in GitHub.
 Feel free to reach out to me if you are interested about this work.

 ## Running the code
-The tool can be run by running the JOIAtool_2019.m file
+The tool can be run by running the JOIAtool_2019.m script in the src folder.
+Upon running the script MATLAB opens the JOIAtool_2019.fig.
+The user then can selsct the source of the data from the list of folders.
+The user can also provide inputs for the threshold value for HPZ contour and enable additional visualization by clicking the checkbozes.
+Once the data is loaded, the user can start the data visualization by pressing START button.
+The HPZ data can be saved by pressing the SAVE HPZ button once the visualization in completed.

 Here is a demo of the tool: